 Soon after the Galaxy S5 was announced by Samsung during the Mobile World Congress, cloners started making fakes of the new Android smartphone.
 Only two days after it was unpacked, a phoney S5 under the name of Goophone S5 started popping up in China.
-If you are planning on buying a Galaxy S5 soon, and not from a mobile provider or Samsung themselves, then it might be a good idea to take a look at these tips to know if the Galaxy S5 in question is fake.
+If you are planning on buying a Galaxy S5 soon, and not from a mobile provider or Samsung themselves, then it might be a good idea to take a look at these tips to learn how to tell if a Galaxy S5 is fake.

 Goophone produced a fake that could easily pass for the real deal if you look at it from afar, seeing as they also adopted the Band-Aid-like plastic on the back, and in fact, it isn’t that bad of a phone, though we don’t condone buying a fake S5, which is an IP infringement.